American Crossword Puzzle Tournament

 Scores will be posted online as they become available

-• Annual Merl Reagle MEmoRiaL Award for lifetime achievement in crossword construction — presentation by Marie Haley to Rich Norris, with film and live tributes.
+• Presentation of the annual Merl Reagle MEmoRiaL Award for lifetime achievement in crossword construction to Andrea Carla Michaels.
+With film and oral tributes

 Scoring